Keszi94/battleship/README.md

 6. __Complete Game Flow__ _(play_game)_

- * At the start, the game prints a welcome message with the rules and asks the player to input their name. _(welcome_message)_
+ * At the start, the game prints a welcome message with the rules and asks the player to input their name _(welcome_message)_.
  * Two boards are created, both the same structure, one for the player, the other for the computer.
-Both boards have 4 randomly placed ships but only the player's ships are visible.
+Both boards get 4 randomly placed ships but only the player's ships are visible.
  * The gameplay consists of the player and the computer taking turns to guess a grid location on the other's board.
 After each guess:
     * The result of the turn is displayed on both boards and recorded (rows/columns guessed, any hits or misses).
     * Results of each turn are also printed above the boards.
-To see these statements the player has to scroll up in the terminal which can be a minor inconvenience to people who find it easier to process information by reading a string rather than seeing the visual cues on the board itself.
  * The loop continues on until one player sinks all of their opponent's ships.
 If they do, they are declared as the winner.
 If both players hit the last ship on the other's board in the last round, the game is declared a tie.
  * After the outcome of the game is determined the player is given the option to play again or exit the game.